 Simulation Innovation and Mentoring Services

-High-tech simulation-based authentic scenarios with performance coaching to prepare you for work in healthcare.
+High-tech simulation-based authentic scenarios with performance coaching to prepare you for work in health care.

 Throughout your journey to your nursing degree, you will work in simulation-based learning spaces to practice the skills needed to be a nurse.
 You will utilize these facilities during scheduled course activities, but they are also available for students to use for additional practice.
-The College of Nursing Simulation Innovation and Mentoring Services (SIMS) include facilities in Tucson and Gilbert for students enrolled in our programs.
+The College of Nursing Simulation Innovation and Mentoring Services (SIMS) includes facilities in Tucson and Gilbert for students enrolled in our programs.
 Resources also include the Complex Adaptive Competency Lab.

-Simulated Hospital Room, Gilbert
+Simulated Hospital Rooms

-The Gilbert Simulation Center includes 6 hospital rooms equipped with high-tech patient simulators and a video/audio media system for observation and recording of patient care scenarios.
+The Gilbert Simulation Center includes six hospital rooms equipped with high-tech patient simulators and a video/audio media system for observation and recording of patient care scenarios.
 BSN-IH and MEPN students utilize these spaces to manage simulated patient care and to perform procedures while mentored by faculty and simulation specialists.
 Each hospital room is outfitted as needed with items such as:

 • Hospital furniture